Explore Our News Archive (2018–2023)

 Drs Claire Salter and James Fasham, Clinical Geneticists, Exeter University.
 Claire has started the first year of her PhD and James is currently developing his PhD application ready for an August 2019 start.

 Our 2018/19 Cohort of GW4-CAT Fellows participated in their Introductory Week at the Universities of Cardiff, Exeter and Bristol.
-This week gave them the opportunity to consider a Primary Supervisor, a supervisory team and they are now considering ideas to build an innovative, interesting and engaging PhD outline during the next few weeks.
-Great Feedback was received:
+The week gave them the opportunity to meet many of the primary supervisors aligned with the programme and to consider potential academics that might support their research ideas.
+The fellows can now spend some time considering how best to develop their ideas into an innovative, interesting and engaging PhD outline.
+Great Feedback on the week was received:

 To meet our 2018/19 Fellows, please visit our Fellows page.